 Tangy, sweet heat makes this peach barbecue sauce a go-to choice for all your summer cookouts.
-It’s made with fresh peaches, jalapeno, Vidalia onion, and special seasonings.
+It’s made with fresh peaches, jalapeno, bourbon, Vidalia onion, and special seasonings.
 Easy to make and versatile, this sauce goes great with slow-cooked ribs, grilled chicken, or shrimp.

 A spoon dipped in dark peach BBQ sauce hovers over a mason jar filled with the same sauce.
 A fresh peach is partially visible in the background.